-4. An alternative explanation: Old Turkic contact effect
+5.4 An alternative explanation: Old Turkic contact effect

-Bereczki (1983; 1993) proposed an alternative explanation for the emergence of complex tenses in Hungarian.
-He observed that there are five Uralic languages that have developed complex tense-aspect systems: those that have had close contacts with Turkic languages sometime in the course of their histories.
-Hungarians were in close contact with West-Turkic tribes in the 7th and 8th centuries, when they belonged to various Turkic tribal alliances in the area between the Dneper and the Dnester.
-The Hungarian tribal alliance settling in the Carpathian Basin in the 9th century incorporated a Kabar tribe and other Turkic fragments, and - as is reported in De administrando imperio by Constantine Porphyrogennetos - Hungarians and Turks spoke each other's languages (cf. Sándor 2011).
+Bereczki (1983, 1993) proposed an alternative explanation for the emergence of complex tenses in Hungarian.
+He observed that there are five Uralic languages that have developed complex tense-aspect systems: those that have had close contact with Turkic languages sometime in the course of their histories.
+Hungarians were in close contact with West Turkic tribes in the seventh and eighth centuries, when they belonged to various Turkic tribal alliances in the area between the Dneper and the Dnester.
+The Hungarian tribal alliance settling in the Carpathian Basin in the ninth century incorporated a Kabar tribe and other Turkic fragments, and-as is reported in De administrando imperio by Constantine Porphyrogennetos-Hungarians and Turks spoke each other's languages (cf. Sándor 2011).
 The other four Uralic peoples with Turkic contacts, the Udmurts, the Komi, the Mari, and the Mordvins, have shared their habitat with Turkic peoples along the Volga and Kama rivers for the past thousand years.

-The Old West Turkic language that could influence Hungarian is known from inscriptions and other documents, and a present-day descendant, the Chuvas language.
-According to Erdal's Old Turkic Grammar (2004), Old Turkic had complex tense forms structured the same way as the complex verbs of Old Hungarian, consisting of a lexical verb bearing an aspect marker and an agreement marker, and a copula bearing a tense or mood suffix.
-In Old Turkic complex verb forms, the aspect marker on the lexical verb and the tense marker on the copula appear to be identical, and they are both glossed as tense suffixes, but the one on the lexical verb is said by Erdal to express taxis, i.e., relative tense.
-(7) contains an example of Old Turkic past perfect, and (8) is an example of Old Turkic conditional perfect:
+The Old West Turkic language that could influence Hungarian is known from inscriptions and other documents, and a present-day descendant, the Chuvash language.
+According to Erdal's Old Turkic Grammar (2004), Old Turkic had complex tense forms structured the same way as the complex verbs of Old Hungarian,

-- (7) öŋdün sözlä -di-Ø är-di earlier say-PAST-3SG be-PAST

-'he had said (it) earlier' (Erdal 2004, 245)

-- (8) te-di-miz är-sär

-say-PAST-1PL be-COND

-'we would have said (it)' (LeCoq 2011)

-In Chuvash, the only present-day descendant of West old Turkic, the be+past complex has cliticized to the lexical verb marked for taxis and agreement, as a result of which the agreement suffix appears in the middle of the inflected verb:

-'''

-(9) şyra-tt-ăm-ččĕ

-work-DURATIVEPAST-1SG-be.PAST

-'I was working'

-'''

-şyr-satt-ăm-ččě work-preterit-1SG-be.pAST 'I had worked'

-The complex verb forms of the Uralic languages along the Volga-Kama rivers are structured similarly.
-As illustrated by the Udmurt and Mari examples in (10) and (11) cited from Bereczki (1983), the agreement marker is on the lexical verb; the copula is only marked for tense.
+The rise and fall of Hungarian complex tenses consisting of a lexical verb bearing an aspect marker and an agreement marker, and a copula bearing a tense or mood suffix.
+In Old Turkic complex verb forms, the aspect marker on the lexical verb and the tense marker on the copula appear to be identical, and they are both glossed as tense suffixes, but the one on the lexical verb is said by Erdal to express taxis, that is, relative tense.
+Example (7) contains an Old Turkic past perfect, and (8) is an example of Old Turkic conditional perfect.
+(7) öndün sözlä-di-Ø är-di earlier say-PST-3SG be-PST 'he had said (it) earlier.'
+(Erdal 2004: 245) 65 (8) te-di-miz är-sär say-PST-1PL be-COND 'we would have said (it).'
+(LeCoq 2011) In Chuvash, the only present-day descendant of West Old Turkic, the be+past complex has cliticized to the lexical verb marked for taxis and agreement, as a result of which the agreement suffix appears in the middle of the inflected verb: şyra-tt-ăm-ččĕ1 work-dur.pst-1sg-be.pst 'I was working' şyr-satt-ăm-ččĕ work-pret-1sg-be.pst 'I had worked' The complex verb forms of the Uralic languages along the Volga-Kama rivers are structured similarly.
+As is illustrated by the Udmurt and Mari examples in (10) and (11) cited from Bereczki (1983), the agreement marker is on the lexical verb; the copula is only marked for tense.
+(10) Udmurt:

+a. miniśk-em b. miniśk-em val go-PFV.1SG go-PFV.1SGbe.PST 'I had gone' 'I went' (11) Mari:

+a. tolän-am b. tolän-am äľe come-PFV.1SG come-PFV.1SG be.PST 'I came' 'I had come' Aspect is marked on the lexical verb, preceding agreement, as shown by the following Komi minimal pair of Bereczki (1983).
+(12) Komi:

+a. mun-a vęli b. mun-em-a veli go-1sG be.pst go-PFV-1SG be.PST 'I was going' 'I had gone'